Al’s #1 Italian Beef logo

 Pros

-The $15,000 initial franchise fee is well below what's typical in Food & Beverage (bottom 10%), leaving you with more cash on hand for build-out and early operating costs.
+The $15,000 initial franchise fee is well below typical for Food & Beverage, leaving you with more cash on hand for build-out and early operating costs.

-Zero disclosed lawsuits, zero franchisor enforcement actions, zero government penalties, zero franchisee-initiated judgments/settlements, and zero outlet terminations/non-renewals - all well below typical for Food & Beverage (bottom 5%) - indicating a clean legal record and operational stability that reduces legal and system-risk.
+No disclosed lawsuits, no government penalties or orders, no franchisor-initiated enforcement actions, and zero outlet terminations/non-renewals are all well below typical for Food & Beverage, signaling a clean legal record and unusually stable franchisor–franchisee relations.

 Cons